vcvpaiva/NetworkMathematics/README.md

 Given the big push for Lean formalization going on, we would like to extend our Lean mappings.
 How should we go about it?
 Discussed with Mario how to tap the expertise of Lean developers for that.
 They have a mental map of which concepts are where in the library.
 We want that mental map written down.

     We are also thinking which other datasets would be useful to connect.
 LFMDB?
 Isabelle math?

+3. The [work with Larry Moss, Bert Gao, and Pavel Kovalev produced the preprint [Extracting Mathematical Concepts with Large Language Models](https://arxiv.org/abs/2309.00642) has been a bit neglected recently.
+For this we repurposed a text annotator [MathAnnotator](https://gaoq111.github.io/math_concept_annotation/).
+Now we're more interested in thinking about using LLMs for Natural Language Inference.

+   # Work at Hausdorff

-3. When we have the latex of a text we can be certain that what the author calls a definition, is one such.
+1. When we have the latex of a text we can be certain that what the author calls a definition, is one such.
 Deyan Ginev did an incredible amount of work trying to get the different kinds of latex in the arxiv into a common format ar5iv as he calls it. so he has a gigantic corpus of author-identified "definitions", which we can, in principle, tap for our own purposes.
 Frederik Schaefer is investigating the idea and has a 1% sample. (more below)

  Josef Urban suggests  using LLMS to extract definitions.
 I pointed him to our 'informal corpora' in